Volunteer Firefighter Application

 - Provide a Certificate from the Niagara Regional Police (criminal record check) satisfactory to the Corporation;

-After successfully completing recruit training, candidates begin a 12-month probationary period during which time there are additional evaluations.
-Recruit training is conducted weekends and some weeknights.
+After successfully completing recruit training, candidates begin a 12-month probationary period in their assigned fire station during which time there are additional evaluations and skillsets required for you to perform.
+Recruit training is conducted on weekends and some weeknights.